hay/valenski/README.md

 Valenski
 ========

-A set of [SASS](http://sass-lang.com/) mixins, classes and values that might be useful in addition to [Bootstrap](http://getbootstrap.com).
+A set of [SASS](http://sass-lang.com/) mixins, classes and values that might come in handy at times.

 # Installation